 Over the years, Ganong has been the first to do many things, which have made candy and chocolate history including:

-- Inventing and introducing the first chocolate nut bar in North America
+- Inventing and introducing the first milk chocolate nut bar in North America - 1909

 - Using real fruit, in puree form, to make fruit snacks - 1988

-Each and every one of the company's four presidents (amazingly, that's all there's been since 1873!) has been a family member.
-Gilbert Ganong; Arthur Ganong, known as "Mr. A.D."; Whidden Ganong; and currently, David Ganong have all played key roles in the company's growth and success in the face of fires, stiff and often unfair competition, high prices for supplies, and sometimes exorbitant taxes on sugar.
+All but one of the company's six presidents (amazingly, that's all there's been since 1873!) has been a family member.
+Gilbert Ganong; Arthur Ganong, known as "Mr. A.D."; Whidden Ganong; David Ganong; Doug Ettinger; and Bryana Ganong have all played key roles in the company's growth and success in the face of fires, stiff and often unfair competition, high prices for supplies, and sometimes exorbitant taxes on sugar.
 In registering the business more than a century ago, Gilbert Ganong described it as "Commission Merchant, Etc." He would say long afterward, "It was the Etc. that saved us."
 To this day, the "Etc." has come to mean the finest candy and boxed chocolates!